klaytn/klaytn-docs/docs/smart-contract/solidity-smart-contract-language.md

 # Solidity - Smart Contract Language

-This chapter presents an overview of the Klaytn smart contract languages.

-## Overview

-Klaytn executes a user's program called _smart contract_ that can implement token transfers, service logic, games, libraries, or any other code interacting with the Klaytn blockchain.
-Smart contracts are initially deployed and invoked by a _transaction_.
-The details of the Klaytn smart contract and transaction will be covered in [Execution Model]().

-To write smart contracts, Klaytn currently supports [Solidity](https://github.com/ethereum/solidity) as the primary programming language.
-Solidity is adopted in Klaytn because it is a _de facto_ standard contract programming language for Ethereum and has a large user base and an active community.
-The Klaytn team decided to provide the users with familiar development experience so that the Ethereum DApp developers could easily experiment with or migrate their existing smart contracts to Klaytn.

-In the future, Klaytn also plans to support writing smart contracts using other programming languages.
-The Klaytn team is investigating various favorable programming languages that developers might embrace.

-This chapter describes only the core concepts, development processes, and examples written in Solidity because Solidity is already well documented on its official websites.
-For language specifications or implementations, please refer to the [References]() section.
-The content of this chapter is based on various websites listed in the References section.
+This chapter describes only the high-level concepts, development processes, and examples written in Solidity because Solidity is already well documented on its official websites.
+For language specifications or implementations, please refer to the [References](#references) below.
+The content of this chapter is based on various websites listed in the [References](#references).

 ## Solidity and Klaytn